pikipity/Toolbox-for-Adaptive-Fourier-Decomposition-MATLAB/README.markdown

 This is the MATLAB version.
 You also can download this MATLAB version in [MathWork file exchange](https://www.mathworks.com/matlabcentral/fileexchange/62783-toolbox-for-adaptive-fourier-decomposition).

 You can find the Python version in [another repository](https://github.com/pikipity/Toolbox-for-Adaptive-Fourier-Decomposition).
-There is a [*online version*](https://afd.must.edu.mo/) based on Python version v2.0.
+There is an [*online version*](https://afd.must.edu.mo/) based on Python version v2.0.
 You can try the AFD quickly.

 Please check the [**document**](https://toolbox-for-adaptive-fourier-decomposition.readthedocs.io/) for detailed information.